frolic-io/frolic-extension/README.md

-# Frolic: Weekly Coding Recaps
+# Frolic

-A vibe learning tool that passively logs your coding activity and helps you reflect, grow, and improve — without breaking flow.
+Personalized vibe-learning newsletter powered by your coding sessions — learn from how you code, not just what you build.

 ## ✨ Features

 - **Passive Activity Logging**: Tracks file edits, languages used, and coding patterns
-- **Weekly Personalized Recaps**: Get insights about your coding journey delivered to your inbox
+- **Personalized Coding Recaps**: Get insights about your coding journey delivered to your inbox
 - **Privacy-First Design**: All data stays local until you explicitly sign in and opt-in
 - **Smart Development Detection**: Automatically switches between development and production modes
 - **Activity Dashboard**: View your coding activity right in VS Code's sidebar